 The B piston-rod bears the following inscription: Regia Italia Genova, 22 luglio 1926 (Royal Italy Genoa.
 July 22, 1926).

-The great memorial plaque.
+The memorial plaque.

 The original document containing

-the test report for the engine.
+the test report for the engine of the steamer

+The glass windows overlooking the huge side wheels.
 The wheels have a diameter of 4 metres and are fitted with eight oscillating paddles.

 Reflections and plays of light through the windows.